omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 2. `tx` is canonical.
 3. `out` is not spent.

+#### Priority

-Exits are then ordered by the position of the *youngest input* to the transaction referenced in each exit.
-Proof XXX in the appendix shows that this ordering ensures that all outputs created by valid transactions will be paid out before any output created by an invalid transaction.
+The above game correctly selects the inputs or outputs that are eligible to exit.
+However, we still need to enforce an ordering on exits to ensure that all outputs created by valid transactions will be paid out before any output created by an invalid transaction.
+We do this by ordering every exit by the position of the *youngest input* to the transaction referenced in each exit.

 ## Exit Protocol Implementation